mahalel/blog-maha-nz/src/content/now.md

 ## Studying

-Just passed the exam for the GitHub Copilot certification (currently in beta), next I am going to attempt the Azure Networking exam (AZ-700)
+Passed my AZ-700 Azure Networking exam and in the process of taking the Github Actions exam next.

 ## Getting fit